During WINTER WAR NAVAL CAMPAIGN

 The battle occurred on two times (morning and afternoon), the two Soviet MTBs TK-96 and TK-198 were lightly damaged but the German patrol ship V-5713 Sudetenland got a direct hit by the gunboats that opened an hole on the hull.
 The heavily damaged unit had to be towed away by V-302 Bremen and the German group retreated, giving the victory to the Soviets.

-Design of the Soviet gunboats: they were the backbone of a number of small-medium size operations in Baltic and Ladoga Lake, taking part in some battles.
+Painting of the Soviet gunboats: they were the backbone of a number of small-medium size operations in Baltic and Ladoga Lake, taking part in some battles.
 Ironically the hulls were built before the war in Germany, the Soviet Navy then converted them in gunboats.

 Thank you for leaving a comment ^^